Fire breaks out at Howrah paint factory, 18 injured | Law-Order

 At least 18 people suffered injuries as a major fire broke out at a paint factory in West Bengal's Howrah district on Wednesday afternoon, a fire department official said.

-Two of those injured are in ''critical'' condition, having sustained 80 per cent burns, he said, adding that the blaze was first spotted at the paint manufacturing unit in Shibpur around 1.40 pm.
+Two of those injured are in ''serious'' condition, having sustained 80 per cent burns, he said, adding that the blaze was first spotted at the manufacturing unit of Berger Paints in Shibpur around 1.40 pm.

+The paints major, however, stated that 21 of its employees sustained injuries in their attempt to douse the fire.

+The cause of the fire is being probed, but preliminary investigation points to a short circuit in an AC unit.
+The incident occurred near the exit gate with production area remaining completely unaffected, the release said.

+Buildings adjacent to the factory were evacuated as part of the firefighting operations, he said.

 ''Workers were inside the factory when the fire started.
 While some managed to flee, at least 18 sustained injuries.
-An electrical short circuit at the mixing plant or the air conditioning system might have led to the fire.
-Since it is a paint unit, there were several inflammable items,'' he said.
+Since it is a paint unit, there were several inflammable items,'' the official added.

-Eight fire tenders have been pressed into service, and the situation, at the moment, is under control, the official said.

-''We will need some more time to completely douse the blaze.
-We have managed to arrest its spread.
-Buildings adjacent to the factory have been evacuated,'' he said.
+State health department sources said that two critically injured individuals have been admitted to state-run SSKM Hospital, while the other 10 are undergoing treatment at CMRI hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)